learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 * Visually represent the t-test and p-value using the t-distribution
 * Understand how the t-test and frequentist hypothesis testing relate to the concepts of signal and noise

+The two-sample t-test  is used to determine if two population means are equal.
+A common application is to test if a new process or treatment is superior to a current process or treatment.

 ## Example: